 Serotonin (5-HT) is a modulatory transmitter produced by a small set of midbrain and brainstem nuclei that richly innervate forebrain target regions via long-range projections (Maddaloni et al., 2017).
-Such profuse innervation, along with the combined release of transmitters via pointwise synaptic signalling as well as non-synaptic 'volume transmission' (Descarries and Mechawar, 2000), can alter neuronal functions to define internal states that affect behavioural outputs in response to external stimuli.
-Recent research has shed light on the basic cellular and molecular machinery engaged by 5-HT (Lesch and Waider, 2012).
-However, many questions regarding the systems-level substrates modulated by 5-HT transmission remain unanswered.
-For one, it is unclear whether serotonin's modulatory action entails a global regulation of neural activity, or it is relayed and encoded by a set of primary functional targets.
+Such profuse innervation, along with the combined release of transmitters via pointwise synaptic signaling as well as non-synaptic "volume transmission" (Descarries and Mechawar, 2000), can alter neuronal functions to define internal states that affect behavioral outputs in response to external stimuli.
+Recent research has shed light on the basic cellular and molecular machinery engaged by serotonin (Lesch and Waider, 2012).
+However, many questions regarding the systems-level substrates modulated by serotonin transmission remain unanswered.
+For one, it is unclear whether serotonin's modulatory action entails a global regulation of neural activity or is relayed and encoded by a set of primary functional targets.

-Neuroimaging studies have employed pharmacological manipulations to probe the brainwide targets of 5-HT.
-The vast majority of these studies have primarily focused on the use of functional magnetic resonance imaging (fMRI) as a proxy for the neuronal activity directly elicited by pharmacological agents, or by mapping second-order modulatory effects on task-elicited fMRI responses (Anderson et al., 2008).
-This approach, termed pharmacological fMRI, has also been back-translated to animal studies (Klomp et al., 2012).
-However, while useful in identifying possible brainwide substrates of neuromodulatory action, drug-based approaches are often contaminated by off-target receptor contributions (Ofek et al., 2012), and often contain peripheral vasotonic or cerebrovascular contributions that cannot be easily disentangled from the drug's primary neural effects (Martin and Sibson, 2008).
-This aspect is especially relevant when hemodynamic measures of brain function are used, given that 5-HT can perivascularly modulate blood flow, independent of its central effects (Cohen et al., 1996).
-As a result, it remains unclear where and how endogenous serotonergic activity specifically influences regional or global brain functional activity, and the corresponding fMRI responses.
+Neuroimaging studies have employed pharmacological manipulations to probe the brain-wide targets of serotonin.
+The vast majority of these studies have primarily focused on the use of functional magnetic resonance imaging (fMRI) as a proxy for the neuronal activity directly elicited by pharmacological agents or by mapping second-order modulatory effects on task-elicited fMRI responses (Anderson et al., 2008).
+This approach, termed pharmacological fMRI, has also been backtranslated to animal studies (Klomp et al., 2012).
+However, while useful in identifying possible brain-wide substrates of neuromodulatory action, drug-based approaches are often contaminated by off-target receptor contributions (Ofek et al., 2012) and often contain peripheral vasotonic or cerebrovascular contributions that cannot be easily disentangled from the drug's primary neural effects (Martin and Sibson, 2008).
+This aspect is especially relevant when hemodynamic measures of brain function are used, given that serotonin can perivascularly modulate blood flow, independent of its central effects (Cohen et al., 1996).
+As a result, it remains unclear where and how endogenous serotonergic activity specifically influences regional or global brain functional activity and the corresponding fMRI responses.